zhengjilai/Distributed-OS-Projects/memory_hierarchy/README.md

 - A Physical machine
   - Intel(R) Core(TM) i7-8700K CPU @ 3.70GHz
   - 32G DRAM
-  - Note: `dram_only.ko` does not work perfectly on a virtual machine !!
+  - Note: `dram_only_whole.ko` does not work perfectly on a virtual machine !!

 ### Register Only Access
 1. Requirements